Sushantjb70/Chatbot-using-PyTorch/README.md

 The data is in the zip file.

-The code in developed in jupyter notebook in the chatbot.ipynb file
+The code in developed in jupyter notebook in the Chatbot.ipynb file